-- 1) No building permit shall be issued prior to the recording of the plan with the Merrimack County Registry of Deeds. - 2) All fire protection improvements are in place and approved by the Salisbury Fire Department.
+- 1) No building permit shall be issued prior to the unconditional Approval of the Site Plan by the Salisbury Planning Board. - 2) All fire protection improvements are in place and approved by the Salisbury Fire Department.
 Fire protection structures and conditions of approval related to protection meet the requirements of the Salisbury Fire Departments or other applicable fire protection standards that may apply. - 3) All road, drainage, and other necessary improvements are completed and inspected to the Town's satisfaction.
 Street and utilities improvements have been secured as discussed and in compliance with the provision of RSA 676:12.